Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Cherryville Farms – Pittstown

 This family-run farm offers a variety of hand-sheared or wild cut-your-own trees.
 The farm can also cut your tree for you.
 Saws are available, along with tree baling, twine services, and tree carts.
-Also, choose a fresh wreath, buy a craft, or enjoy a refreshment.
-The farm is open weekends November 29 through mid-December, from 9am until dark.
-Cash or personal checks only.
+Also, choose a fresh wreath, buy a craft, or enjoy some refreshments.

 Evergreen Valley Christmas Tree Farm – Washington